nybbles/obsidian-pocket/README.md

 # obsidian-pocket

+> :heavy_exclamation_mark: I (@nybbles) am looking for someone to take over as
+> the maintainer of `obsidian-pocket`.
+If you are interested, please reach out
+> (@nimalan on Twitter or nybbles on the Obsidian Discord).
+The transition would
+> start with the new maintainer taking on issues and contributing PRs.

 This plugin for [Obsidian](https://obsidian.md/) that allows you to sync your [Pocket](https://getpocket.com/) reading list into Obsidian, so that you can easily create Obsidian notes directly from your Pocket reading list.